 Jack Assistant Signalman

-Jack’s owner was James Wide who had been working as a railwayman.
-In1887, he met with an accident and lost his legs, and was unable to continue his job.
+James Wide, a railwayman in South Africa, tragically lost his legs in a railway accident in 1887, forcing him to find an alternative way to continue his work.
 There was a ray of hope, he got an alternative position as a signalman and joined the job at the Uitenhage Station in South Africa.

 After joining the new job, James saw a baboon working with a team of oxen wagon drivers.
 Baboon was helping him get around on a trolley.